corey-hammond/angulardocs-tutorial/README.md

 *ngFor
 : <div *ngFor="let product of products"></div>
 : The div will repeat itself for each product in the product list.
 : *ngFor is a "structural directive".
 Structual directives shape or reshape the DOM's structure.
 Any directive with an * is a structural directive
+: With the *ngFor directive you can assign the index of each item to a variable - *ngFor="let product of products; index as productId"

 *ngIf
 : <p *ngIf="product.description"> Description: {{ product.description }} </p>